New storms pummel the South as a week of deadly weather marches on

 Booth said he was told it would be a while before his power was restored.
 One neighbor, he said, lost all trees except one that would have destroyed his house: “So that guy is blessed."

+“It missed where me and my wife were standing by about about 4 inches.
+It went around,” he said.
+“It pays to pray, I can tell you.”

+Torrential rains led to a flash flood emergency and water rescues northeast of Nashville.
+A temporary ground stop was issued at Nashville's main airport, and the weather service issued a tornado emergency, its highest alert level, for nearby areas.

 Schools were closed Thursday in several Tennessee counties.
-Some districts north of Atlanta canceled in-person classes or delayed start times because of storm damage overnight that included fallen trees on houses and vehicles around Clarkesville.
+In Georgia, some districts north of Atlanta canceled in-person classes or delayed start times because of storm damage overnight that included fallen trees on houses and vehicles around Clarkesville.
 No injuries were reported there.

 “We’re just trying to clean up right now and wait for the next round,” said Lynn Smith, director of the Habersham County Emergency Management Agency.